Kristianwhittick/blend-pdf/docs/api_experiments_procedures.md

 - **Test 06**: Simple concatenation: A1, A2, A3, M, 9, f
 - **Test 07**: Partial interleaved: A1, f, A2, 9
 - **Test 08**: Full interleaved: A1, f, A2, 9, A3, M ✅
-- **Test 17**: CollectFile function availability and signature confirmation ✅
+- **Test 18**: CollectFile function availability and signature confirmation ✅
-- **Test 18**: CollectFile strategy analysis and implementation approach ✅
+- **Test 19**: CollectFile strategy analysis and implementation approach ✅

 ## Notes
-- Each test creates a standalone Go program
+- Each experiment is in its own subfolder (exp01/, exp02/, etc.)
+- All experiments run through the unified runner: `go run experiments/run_experiments.go <number>`
 - Results verified using pdftotext
 - Detailed experiment results documented in api_knowledge.md
 - Memory processing research documented in memory_processing_research.md